+Again, they longed for heaven.
+Nothing or no one on earth had a grip on their heart.
+They wanted to go and be with their God.
 In this life, we could say they were like a fish out of water.
 They were misfits.
 Jesus described his disciples in John 17:14 as being hated by the world and not being of this world anymore than he is of this world.
 Does that describe you?
 Answer that salvation-related question for yourself.

 We also could accurately say, based on Heb.
 11:15,16 that the holy city was prepared by the holy God for holy people.
 Here those holy people are shown to be people who were longing for a much better place to eternally dwell in, which is better by far compared to this life, according to Phil.
 1:23.
 Jesus called it Paradise.

 Listen again to Hebrews 11:15,16 with the pronoun they amplified: